Rhys Carter

 Rhys Jarred Carter (born 14 March 1984) is an Australian former professional basketball player and current assistant coach for Melbourne United of the National Basketball League (NBL).
 He had a near 20-year career, playing 282 NBL games (including two championships), over 110 games in Sweden, over 200 SEABL/NBL1 games, and time in the British Basketball League, Big V and Premier League.

+Early life

+Carter was born in Sale, Victoria.

 Playing career

 AIS (2000–2002)

-Between 2000 and 2002, Carter played in the SEABL for the Australian Institute of Sport.
+Between 2000 and 2002, Carter played in the South East Australian Basketball League (SEABL) for the Australian Institute of Sport (SEABL).
+He helped the AIS win the 2002 SEABL East Conference championship behind his 27 points, six rebounds and six assists in the grand final against the Geelong Supercats, as he earned game MVP.

 Professional (2002–2018)

 Carter began his professional career in 2002 with the Victoria Giants in the NBL, where he spent two seasons.
 After not playing in 2004–05, he returned to the NBL for the 2005–06 season and played three seasons with the West Sydney Razorbacks.
 For the 2008–09 season, he played for the championship-winning South Dragons.

 For the 2009–10 season, Carter played overseas for the first time with Swedish team Gothia Basket.
 After returning to Australia for the 2010–11 season to play for the Adelaide 36ers, Carter returned to Sweden for the 2011–12 season to play for Uppsala Basket.
 He then played half of the 2012–13 season with Uppsala, before returning to Australia in January 2013 to play out the season with the Perth Wildcats.
 In February 2013, he played his 200th NBL game.
 He then split the 2013–14 season with Sweden's Eco Örebro and the Adelaide 36ers.

 For the 2014–15 season, Carter played for the championship-winning New Zealand Breakers.
 His final season in the NBL came in 2015–16 with the Sydney Kings.

 For the 2016–17 season, Carter played in England for the first time with the Plymouth Raiders of the British Basketball League.
 His final professional season then came in 2017–18 with Uppsala Basket in Sweden.